canemdormienti/Opencore-Opencanopy-Themes/README.md

 ![](CPK/Previews-png/Desktop-Screenshots-Examples/ScreenShot_6.png)

-10 - In separate folders, are also included icns for use with the Flavours system (macOS versions, Recovery, Time Machine, GNU/Linux Distros, Windows versions).
-There are, too; icns to change the appearance of the USB installers and Backgrounds for different display resolutions.
+10 - In separate folders, are also included icns for use with the Flavours system:

+- `macOS versions`
+- `Recovery` and `Time Machine Flavours`
+- `GNU/Linux Distros`
+- `Windows versions`
+- `Backgrounds` for different display resolutions

 ![](CPK/Previews-png/Desktop-Screenshots-Examples/ScreenShot_2.png)